-As a leader in the construction and repair of commercial and naval ships for the global force for good, NASSCO is committed to health and welfare of our employees and the communities in which we operate.
-This is most evident in the areas of health and safety.
-NASSCO is committed to maximizing the performance of our workplace safety programs.
+As a leader in the construction and repair of commercial and naval ships, NASSCO is committed to health and welfare of our employees and the communities in which we operate.
+NASSCO’s Safety and Health Management System is fully certified and meets all of the requirements of OHSAS 18001:2007.

 Total Safety Culture

-It is impossible to take the journey at the heart of NASSCO's Total Safety Culture without a roadmap.
-Our Safety Roadmap plan provides just that, a roadmap for how we manage our Safety program.
+It is impossible to take the journey at the heart of NASSCO’s Total Safety Culture without a roadmap.
 The map is made up of six elements and five levels.
 Its purpose is to guide us from Initial Efforts (Level 1) through Awareness, Understanding, Commitment, and finally to Habit (Level 5).
-On this journey, we advance through these five levels along six different elements, including Personal Protective Equipment (PPE), Training & Education, Design Strategy, Management Involvement, Employee Involvement and Housekeeping/5S.
-How we manage these elements has helped NASSCO maintain an injury rate below the industry average.
+On this journey, we advance through these five levels along six different elements, including Personal Protective Equipment (PPE), Training & Education, Design Strategy, Management Involvement, Employee Involvement and 5S.
+Striving to achieve safe habits has helped NASSCO maintain an injury rate below the industry average.

-The NASSCO team is building ships more efficiently and much safer today than at any time in our company's history.
-Our team is responding to the challenge of making sure that all aspects of our operations follow the safe practices encouraged by NASSCO's Total Safety Culture (TSC) and the goals outlined on the Safety Roadmap.
-The hard work and expert knowledge of NASSCO personnel have given us the ability to expand our repair services and to continue delivering high quality new construction vessels.
-Safety plays a critical role in these efforts.
+The NASSCO team is building ships more efficiently and much safer today than at any time in our company’s history.
+Our team is responding to the challenge of making sure that all aspects of our operations follow the safe practices encouraged by NASSCO’s Total Safety Culture (TSC) and the goals outlined on the Safety Roadmap.
 We cannot be a successful shipbuilding and repair business if we do not perform our work safely.